Need help with your Discussion

 Human Trafficking

-Human trafficking is a human rights violation involving holding another individual in compelled service either by fraud, force, or coercion (Logan, 2009).
+Human trafficking is a human rights violation involving holding another individual in compelled service by fraud, force, or coercion (Logan, 2009).
 The perpetrators gain from human trafficking by controlling and exploiting the victims for sex, labor, or both.
-This practice can involve transnational victim recruitment that is forced to cross borders into a different country in which they are exploited for sex or labor.
-It can also occur locally where little or no transportation is involved in recruiting or exploiting the victims.
+This practice can involve transnational victim recruitment, forced to cross borders into a different country where they are exploited for sex or labor.
+It can also occur locally where little or no transportation is involved in recruiting or using the victims.
 Two forms of perpetrators are the exploiters and the enablers.

 The Exploiters